lucianaburdman/Prescribed_Drug_Decision_Tree/README.md

 - Support Vector Machine
 - Logistic Regression

-The resulted decision tree can be found in the repository.
+The resulted decision tree can be found in this repository.